-Applicants from outside the United States must meet U.S. Immigration and Naturalization Services (INS) regulations to study at Southwestern Seminary in any program.
+Applicants from outside the United States must meet U.S. Department of Homeland Security (DHS) regulations to study at Southwestern Seminary in any program.
 Any approval of the applicant's admission to the D.Min. program is contingent upon the applicant maintaining proper status.
-The International Student Services Office communicates regularly with the D.Min. program to assure that all INS regulations are followed.
+The International Student Services Office communicates regularly with the D.Min. program to assure that all DHS regulations are followed.